streamnative/function-mesh-website/docs/connectors/pulsar-io-monitoring.md

 id: pulsar-io-monitoring
 ---

-This document describes how to monitor Pulsar Functions, connectors (sources and sinks), and Function Mesh.
+This document describes how to monitor Pulsar connectors (sources and sinks) with Prometheus or `pulsar-admin` commands.

 ## Monitoring with Prometheus

 Prometheus is a monitoring and alerting system.
 It handles the multi-dimensional data very well.
+When you deploy Pulsar in a Kubernetes cluster, the monitoring is setup automatically.

 All the Pulsar connector metrics are labelled with the following labels: